looopTools/querycpp/README.rst

 **NOT ACTIVELY LOOKING FOR FINANCIAL SUPPORT**

 We are currently not actively looking for financial support for the project.
-However, we are looking for hardware to test and build on so we can expand the testing of QueryC++.
+However, we are looking for hardware to test and build on to expand the testing of QueryC++.
-If you can provide a server with: Ubuntu, Fedora, or Rocky Linux, then we are very interested in running a build and test here from time to time.
+If you can provide a server with Ubuntu, Fedora, or Rocky Linux, then we are very interested in running a build and test here from time to time.